 RAPTOR is written in a combination of C# and A# (a port of Ada to the .NET Framework) and is only supported on Windows.
 We have experimented with Mono Ubuntu.
 We were able to get RAPTOR running on Ubuntu with some features removed.
 Here's a zip with all of the files in case you want to try it.
 The most frequent question I get is if there is a Mac version.
 We don't have time to develop one, but I've heard that Wine may let you run the Windows version on a Mac.

 Did you know RAPTOR has modes?
 By default, you start in Novice mode.
 Novice mode has a single global namespace for variables.
 Intermediate mode allows you to create procedures that have their own scope (introducing the notion of parameter passing and supports recursion).
 Object-Oriented mode is new (in the Summer 2009 version)

 A common question is about RAPTOR loops being "backwards" from Java.
 We believe this form of loop logic is more intuitive to beginners; however, if you wish to match the semantics of Java loops, i.e. exit when the condition is false instead of when the condition is true, set the registry entry HKEY_LOCAL_MACHINE\Software\Raptor\reverse_loop_logic to true.

 RAPTOR is freely distributed as a service to the CS education community.
-RAPTOR was originally developed by and for the US Air Force Academy, Department of Computer Science, but its use has spread and RAPTOR is now used for CS education in over 28 countries on at least 4 continents.
+RAPTOR was originally developed by and for the US Air Force Academy, Department of Computer Science, but its use has spread and RAPTOR is now used for CS education in over 30 countries on at least 4 continents.
 Martin Carlisle is the primary maintainer, and is a professor at Carnegie Mellon University.

 Below handouts are by Elizabeth Drake, edited from Appendix D of her book, Prelude to Programming: Concepts and Design, 5th Edition, by Elizabeth Drake and Stewart Venit, Addison-Wesley, 2011.
 Linked here with author's permission.